Mozilla - Ghostcat

 Our Vision

-Mozilla Assistant aims to be a true personal AI assistant — one that understands user's preferences and routines while keeping data secure and private.
-It builds a local, encrypted, on-device knowledge base, ensuring that user's information remains fully under user's control.
+Ghostcat aims to be a true personal AI assistant — one that understands users' preferences and routines while keeping data secure and private.
+It builds a local, encrypted, on-device knowledge base, ensuring that users' information remains fully under their control.

 Competitive Research

-I am not able to show this section due to a request.
+I am unable to show this section due to a request.

 Designing for a Fast MVP, Aligned with Tech Constraints

-To enable a fast, feasible MVP, I partnered closely with engineering to understand constraints around on-device AI, encryption, and data storage.
+To enable a fast, feasible MVP, I partnered closely with a team of two engineers to understand constraints around on-device AI, encryption, and data storage.
 This early alignment shaped my UX approach—favoring familiar patterns and lightweight logic to ensure designs were implementation-ready and flexible as tech decisions evolved.

 Privacy-first UX